 If you are an overachiever, broken candy canes inserted in mini peanut butter cups make great stumps and stands for the little cheesecake trees.
 This does add some time, and the slices are easier to handle without the addition, but the candy cane stumps and tree stands are rather charming.

 This meal was a breeze to make and perfect for entertaining.
-Grab your ingredients right at your local Target store, along with any party supplies you may need.

 - 1 Sara Lee® Classic Cheesecake